José A. Santos: Career

 Jose Santos first raced horses at the Club Hípico de Concepción in his native Chile, following in the footsteps of his father and three of his seven brothers, and in Colombia before moving to the United States in 1984.
 There he was the top money-winning jockey four years in a row, from 1986 through 1989, winning the 1988 Eclipse Award for Outstanding Jockey in the United States; Santos was at the top of the sport during those years.
 He won seven Breeders' Cup races and won the 1999 Belmont Stakes aboard Lemon Drop Kid.
 He won the 2003 Kentucky Derby and Preakness Stakes with Funny Cide but missed winning the Triple Crown of Thoroughbred Racing after finishing third in the Belmont Stakes.
 More recently, Santos has said that Funny Cide was not the greatest horse he ever rode but certainly was his personal favorite.

-In 1999, Santos won the coveted George Woolf Memorial Jockey Award (since 1950, presented annually to the thoroughbred horseracing jockey in North America who demonstrates high standards of personal and professional conduct both on and off the racetrack); the Award has long been considered a very high honor, for the winning jockey is selected by his peers.
+In 1999, Santos had won the George Woolf Memorial Jockey Award.
 Santos also won the 2003 ESPY Awards as the foremost jockey in the United States.
-He has long been a favorite of aficionados of the sport and is one of the best-liked and most respected jockeys in it.

 Santos and his first wife, Maria, who was from Roslyn Heights, were divorced in 1994; they had two children during the marriage.
 Daughter Sophia Santos was graduated from Roslyn High School in 2005, then briefly attended the Fashion Institute of Technology.
 Son Jose Ricardo Santos was a graduated from the same high school in 2007 and now serves in the United States Marine Corps.

 In 2011 Jose Santos' biography, Above It All: The Turbulent Life of Jose Santos, was authored by award-winning author Bill Heller.